lolzminer123/minerproxy/README.md

 works with connection to mining rig rentals not sure if good idea 2 proxys running , can be edited to run through nicehash if u no how i will look at this over the coming weeks

-todo

-clean the code up for alot smoother exprience create a better gui